yunusemresogut/yunusemresogut/README.md

 # [![yunusemresogut_header](https://raw.githubusercontent.com/erdodo/erdodo/main/react-svg-component-library-1.gif)](https://google.com)

 ## 🖥 I am working on two projects right now
- - ### One of them is “CRM System” that i work a backend developer
+ - ### One of them is “CRM System” that i work a Frontend Developer
- - ### Other one is "Accounting System" that i work as a front developer
+ - ### Other one is "Accounting System" that i work as a Front Developer
 <br>

 ## <img src="https://img.icons8.com/office/23/000000/media-queries.png"/> Frontend Languages